amahowal/amav_path_planning/README.md

 ## Test Graph Generation

 **Directed Acyclic Graphs (DAGs):** Graphs with directed edges and no cycles.
 Number of nodes, max number of edges, and seed for random generation.
-`python generate_graph.py --nodes 10 --edges 15 --graph_type DAG --weighted --weight_strategy uniform --filename "my_dag.json"`
+`python generate_graph.py --nodes 10 --edges 15 --graph_type DAG --weighted --weight_strategy uniform --filename "dag.json"`
-`python visualize_graph.py my_dag.json`
+`python visualize_graph.py dag.json`
     Generate nodes.
     Add edges ensuring no cycles are formed.
 This can be done by maintaining a topological order or using a method that connects nodes from earlier to later in a predefined order.

 **Undirected Graphs:** Graphs where edges have no direction.
 Number of nodes, max number of edges, and connectivity requirements.
-`python generate_graph.py --nodes 10 --edges 15 --graph_type undirected --weighted --weight_strategy uniform --filename "my_dag.json"`
+`python generate_graph.py --nodes 10 --edges 15 --graph_type undirected --weighted --weight_strategy uniform --filename "undirected.json"`
-`python `
+`python visualize_graph.py undirected.json`
     Generate nodes.
     Randomly connect nodes ensuring each edge is bidirectional.

 **Directed Cyclic Graphs:** Graphs with directed edges that may contain cycles.
 Number of nodes, max number of edges.
-`python generate_graph.py --nodes 10 --edges 15 --graph_type directed_cyclic --weighted --weight_strategy uniform --filename "my_dag.json"`
+`python generate_graph.py --nodes 10 --edges 15 --graph_type directed_cyclic --weighted --weight_strategy uniform --filename "directed_cyclic.json"`
-`python`
+`python visualize_graph.py undirected.json`
 Similar to DAG, but allow edges that create cycles, ensuring that the graph remains connected.

 **Weighted Graphs:** Graphs where edges have associated weights, which can be applied to any of the above types.